janulm/Datathon-2025/README.md

 - **Advanced Agent** (`rag_agent.py`): Uses prompt expansion to explore multiple conceptual angles of a query, generating intermediate answers from each source before creating a comprehensive final response.

 - **Basic Agent** (`rag_basic_agent.py`): Takes a more direct approach with single embedding comparison, retrieving all pages from matching domains for a broader but potentially less focused response.

+### Business-Driven Concept Customization

+A key advantage of our concept-based RAG approach is that organizations can:

+1. **Define Industry-Specific Concepts**: Customize the concept dictionary to focus on dimensions important to your industry
+2. **Maintain Document Scalability**: The document embedding process remains independent of concept definitions, preserving scalability
+3. **Optimize at Inference Time**: Gain the benefits of conceptual search without additional preprocessing costs
+4. **Evolve Without Reprocessing**: Update concept definitions without re-embedding your document collection

+This provides the perfect balance between cost-effective document processing and high-precision information retrieval.

 For a detailed technical explanation of our concept-based RAG approach and how it improves upon traditional RAG systems, see [TECHNICAL_DETAILS.md](TECHNICAL_DETAILS.md).